tracetheheat/tracetheheat.github.io/_posts/2019-13-10-Mobility-as-a-Service-how-far-are-we-pt2.md

 ## Critical Juncture

 Cracow is now at a juncture, where the city planning authorities should decide whether to give MaaS green light or let the “issue” solve itself.
 There are several steps, which need to be taken to have the final product ready to use, and some of them are rather complex and complicated.
-However, the ongoing situation signals, the shift from ownership to usership mobility model is already on the way.
+However, the ongoing situation signals the shift from ownership to usership mobility model is already on the way.
 One must ask, why not to take action in supporting such a trend providing innovative and smart transportation service.